atuttle/semaphore/CONTRIBUTING.md

 On the CLI:
  - `$ box testbox run` does a one-time run
  - `$ box testbox watch` will re-run the tests when relevant files are saved

+I've also included a Makefile with some helpful aliases for managing the test server, and running tests

+- `make test` will run the tests once, starting the server for you if it's not already running
+- `make watch` will run the tests in watch mode, starting the server for you if it's not already running
+- `make up` will start the server for you without running the tests in the CLI, useful if you want to run the tests in your browser
+- `make down` will stop the server
+- `make clean` will remove the server from your CommandBox server cache
+- If it's easier for you to remember, `make start` is also an alias for `make up` and `make stop` is an alias for `make down`.

 ## Now, make your change